MAJETE IS ONE OF THE GREATEST CONSERVATION SUCCESS STORIES FOR AFRICAN PARKS AS WELL AS FOR THE ENTIRE CONTINENT.

 ONE OF THE MOST IMPORTANT BENEFITS TO LOCAL COMMUNITIES IS EMPLOYMENT, ESPECIALLY CONSIDERING THAT EACH ECONOMICALLY ACTIVE PERSON SUPPORTS SIX PEOPLE ON AVERAGE IN MALAWI.

 An important goal has been winning the support of the local people.
 Community structures have been established to ensure community participation in park management.
-Community-based micro-enterprises have been established including businesses such as bee-keeping, mushroom farming, grass harvesting among others.
+Community-based micro-enterprises have been established including businesses such as bee-keeping, cultural tours and local crafts.
 Sustainable resource harvesting of thatch grass, bamboo and reeds is permitted within the reserve in June and July each year.
 In addition, African Parks has worked together with partners to introduce programmes aimed at controlling malaria.

 Majete provides substantial social infrastructure in the surrounding areas, including three schools, teachers’ houses, libraries, boreholes and health clinics.
 A rural growth centre called Majete Epicentre 1, comprising a maternity centre, community hall, rural bank, nursery school, library and food processing room was established in 2013 in partnership with The Hunger Project and funded by the Dioraphte Foundation (formerly the African Villages Foundation) with the aim of empowering the rural poor to end their hunger and poverty.
 This centre services 21 villages that previously had little access to health care and other services.